 This Sinophobia is growing day by day and could lead to a major social uprising of greater magnitude in the future.

 Chinese entrepreneurs were in PNG a long time before independence and contributed immensely to PNG’s development as a sovereign nation.
 This fact cannot be denied if you know your history.

-The reasons for this fear or dislike of the Chinese diaspora is very complex: it is like a triangle with three points of influence: government, citizens and Chinese entrepreneurs.
+The reasons for this fear or dislike of the Chinese diasporas is very complex.
+It is like a triangle with three points of influence: government, citizens and Chinese entrepreneurs.

 PNG is just a needle in the haystack in the world of Sinophobia.

-After the Cold War, the bipolar world of the USSR and the USA was disassembled and replaced with a unipolar system controlled by the USA.
+After the Cold War, the bipolar world of the USSR and the US was disassembled and replaced with a unipolar system controlled by the USA.

 This trend is unavoidable and will continue to intensify as China continues towards developed nation status.